5l1v3r1/Sonarr-wiki/API/API.md

 - Episodes (and episode based endpoints, missing & calendar) also include the airdate in the original timezone for display purposes
 - Date parameters should be ISO-8601 UTC dates to ensure proper handling by drone

+## Content Type ##

+- All POST/PUT requests require all parameters to be JSON encoded in the body, unless otherwise noted.
+- All GET requests will return a JSON encoded response